quantumlib/Cirq/docs/tutorials/google/calibration_faq.md

 Calibration is a technique to reduce systematic errors in quantum circuits.
 This technique aims to adjust for gate errors in moments that contain only two-qubit gates.
 Circuit specific calibrations optimizes gate error for specific circuits.
 When executing a circuit with multiple simultaneous two-qubit gates, the actual effect may be different than the intended effect due to various sorts of errors, such as drift or cross-talk.
-Though one may request a √iSWAP gate, the quantum state may be affected by a unitary effect that is close to, but not exactly, a `cirq.SQRT_ISWAP`.
+Though one may request a `cirq.SQRT_ISWAP` gate, the quantum state may be affected by a unitary effect that is close to, but not exactly, a `cirq.SQRT_ISWAP`.
 Characterization attempts to identify the actual effect of the gates using repeated expressions of the two-qubit layer.
-Once parameters are identified that more closely resemble the actual effect, the errors can be compensated for by using Z gates to correct phases before and after each gate.
+Once parameters are identified that more closely resemble the actual effect, some errors can be compensated for by using Z gates to correct phases before and after each gate.
 This will improve the accuracy of the overall moment without adding additional duration to the circuit (the newly added Z gates will be merged with the already existing Z gates after sending circuits to the QCS.)